Divorce Law in Alaska

 Step 5: Go To Court

-If you and your spouse are unable to reach an agreement, then the case continues before an Alaska judge.
-While there is some benefit to having a judge hand down orders, it may also be a detriment as there is little to no control of the agreement by the parties.
-In Alaska, the Superior Court has jurisdiction over divorce and custody cases.
-There are 45 Superior Court Judges located throughout the state.
+If you are unable to reach an agreement, the case proceeds before a Alaska judge.
+While the court can resolve disputes, it also removes control from the spouses.
+In Alaska, the Superior Court has jurisdiction over divorce and custody matters, with 45 Superior Court judges located throughout the state.

 Work With an Experienced Alaska Divorce Law Attorney